Choosing Caster Wheels for Your Butcher Shop: 3 Must-Know ConsiderationsStephen Osburn

 When selecting materials for casters wheels that are to be used in cold butcher shops, a multifaceted analysis should be conducted.
 Rigidity and low temperature resistance should be of paramount importance as these qualities will ensure that the wheel remains structurally sound during operation in a cold environment.
 Additionally, corrosion resistance is of great importance as the wheel must remain resilient against any degradation caused by chemical contaminants in the air or on the floor.

 The most ideal material for caster wheels in cold butcher shops is one that has good thermal conductivity and low coefficient of friction.
 The caster wheel should also have good mechanical strength to ensure it can carry a load without deforming.
-A polyurethane wheel would be well suited due to its ability to resist both temperature extremes, as well as its high resistance to abrasion and wear.
+For heavy casters, a polyurethane wheel is ideal because of its resilience to temperature fluctuations and its exceptional resistance to abrasion and wear.